 Since commercial real estate loans tend to range in the 6, 7 and 8 figures, they’re inherently risky for creditors.
 If you don’t make good on your pledge to repay the loan, then the lender is out a substantial sum of money.

-To mitigate the inherent risk of big-money lending, commercial real estate loan lenders will require a down payment.
+To mitigate the risk of big-money lending, commercial real estate loan lenders will require a down payment.
 Conventional lending institutions often require a down payment between 15%-35%, depending on the specific lender.
 In some cases, certain loans backed by the U.S. Small Business Administration (SBA) may be available with down payments as low as 10%.

 Navigating Commercial Real Estate Loan Terms